youyanggu/covid19_projections/path-to-herd-immunity.md

 - **Important:** The only SARS-CoV-2 variant we are currently modeling is the B.1.1.7 variant that was first detected in the UK (see Jan 11 update [below](#updates)).
 If other variants become more prevalent in the US, these estimates may no longer hold.
 - We assume immunity can be achieved through either natural infection or vaccination.
 We assume this immunity can be lost over time.
-- We assume herd immunity is achieved when at least 70% of the population possess immunity from the SARS-CoV-2 virus (HIT = 70%).
-This corresponds to 230 million individuals in the US.
+- We assume herd immunity is near when at least 60-80% of the population possess immunity from the SARS-CoV-2 virus.
+This corresponds to roughly 230 million individuals in the US.
 Due to population heterogeneity, variation in susceptibility and/or pre-existing immunity, it is possible that the herd immunity threshold (HIT) can be lower.
 But HIT can also be higher due to a higher transmissibility of virus variants and the targeted approach of vaccine distribution (e.g. individuals with the greatest impact on transmission are vaccinated last).
 - We assume states will continue to impose varying degrees of restrictions and interventions until herd immunity is reached.
 - We define "normality" as the removal of all COVID-19-related restrictions and interventions.
 - Herd immunity is not permanent.
 It can be lost due to waning immunity, both from infection and vaccination.